Filtering in Engee

 plot!(freq(y_fir)[1:25], power(y_fir)[1:25], xlabel="частота, Гц", ylabel="спектральная плотность мощности", label="fir")

-As we see, the main differences between the filter outputs lie in their power spectral density.
+As we can see, the main differences between the filter outputs lie in their spectral power density.

-In order to increase or decrease the number of samples, Engee uses the command resample, which allows you to execute upsampling and downsampling of the signal.
+In order to increase or decrease the number of counts, Engee uses the command resample, which allows you to perform upsampling and downsampling the signal.

-Note: upsampling and downsampling are specified through the relation n//k, where:
+Note: upsampling and downsampling they are set using the relation n//k, where:

-n: the number of points to be created;
+n: the number of points that need to be created;

-k: the number of nearest neighbours to be considered for each point.
+k: the number of nearest neighbors to consider for each point.

 # Downsampling